daniel-rusu/pods4k/immutable-arrays/README.md

 Using build functions is more efficient than accumulating the values in a collection and then converting that into an immutable array.

-### Creating with builders for complex build logic
+### Creating with builders

-We can use immutable array builders when accumulating values in more complex scenarios such as when delegating to helper
+We can use immutable-array builders when accumulating values in more complex scenarios such as when delegating to helper
 functions:

 ```kotlin